By John Gruber

 When the Camera app is active and ready to shoot:

 Just writing that all out makes it sound complicated, and it is a bit complex.
 (Here’s Apple’s own illustrated guide to using Camera Control.)
 Cameras are complex.
 But if you just mash it down, it takes a picture.
 Camera Control is like a microcosm of the Camera app itself.
 Just want to point and shoot?
 Easy.
 Want to fiddle with ƒ-stops and styles?
-There’s a thoughtful UI to enable it.
+There’s a thoughtful UI to do that.
 In the early years of iPhone, Apple’s Camera app was truly point-and-shoot simplistic.
 The shooting interface had just a few buttons: a shutter, a photo/video toggle, a control for the flash, and a toggle for switching to the front-facing camera.
 The original iPhone and iPhone 3G didn’t even support video, and the front-facing camera didn’t arrive until the iPhone 4.
 Those old iPhones had simple camera hardware, and the app reflected that simplicity.

 Apple’s modern camera hardware has become remarkably sophisticated, and the Camera app has too.
 But if you just want to shoot what you see in the viewfinder, it’s as simple as ever.
 Pinch to zoom, tap to focus, press the shutter button to shoot.
 But so many other controls and options are there, readily available and intelligently presented for those who want them, easily ignored by those who don’t.
 Apple’s Camera app is one of the best — and best-designed — pieces of software the world has ever seen.
 It’s arguably the most-copied interface the world has ever seen, too.
 You’d be hard-pressed to find a single premium Android phone whose built-in camera app doesn’t look like Apple’s, usually right down to the yellow accent color for text labels.